brian428/grails-coffeescript-compiler-plugin/README.md

 ## Introduction

-A simple Grails plugin that compiles [CoffeeScript](http://coffeescript.org/) source files into JavaScript files.
+A simple Grails plugin that compiles [ CoffeeScript ](http://coffeescript.org/) source files into JavaScript files.
 It has no resources plugin integration, leaving it to you to integrate the generated JavaScript with the resources plugin in any way you choose.
-It also maintains the directory structure from your CoffeeScript sources when generating the JavaScript, allowing you to take advantage of deferred class loading with frameworks like [ExtJS](http://www.sencha.com/products/extjs).
+It also maintains the directory structure from your CoffeeScript sources when generating the JavaScript, allowing you to take advantage of deferred class loading with frameworks like [ ExtJS ](http://www.sencha.com/products/extjs).
 The plugin uses the WRO4J library.

 ## Usage
 Usage of the plugin is very straightforward: